dburles/meteor-google-maps/README.md

 }
 ```

 Pass through the map initialization options by creating a template helper.
+We can also place the `GoogleMaps.ready` method within the helper as a convenience as we may wish to make use of the template data context.

 ```js
 Template.body.helpers({